-The Safety Standards require Niagara Mohawk to visually inspect approximately 20% of its facilities annually, resulting in a five year inspection goal for all facilities to be inspected.
-The year ended December 31, 2012 was the third year of the Cycle 2 inspection program.
+The Safety Standards require Niagara Mohawk to visually inspect approximately 20% of its facilities annually, resulting in a five-year inspection goal for all facilities to be inspected.

-Niagara Mohawk visually inspects its overhead distribution and transmission systems on a five-year cycle, from the ground, as prescribed by the Safety Standards.
+Niagara Mohawk visually inspects its overhead distribution and transmission systems on a fiveyear cycle from the ground, as prescribed by the Safety Standards.

-In addition, Niagara Mohawk also performs the following inspections, some of which are recurring on specific cycles, some of which are scheduled on an as-needed basis:
+In addition, Niagara Mohawk performs the following inspections, some of which are recurring on specific cycles, some of which are scheduled on an as-needed basis:

-- Aerial Infrared Helicopter based thermographic imaging of connections and equipment. - Tower Footing Embedded support structure that supports a transmission tower. - Wood Pole Inspection of the wood pole at and below the ground line. - Aerial Patrols Helicopter based visual examination of transmission facilities and equipment. - Comprehensive Helicopter Patrol A comprehensive methodical examination of all components comprising the transmission system by helicopter.
+- Aerial Infrared Helicopter-based thermographic imaging of connections and equipment. - Tower Footing Embedded support structure that supports a transmission tower. - Wood Pole Inspection of the wood pole at and below the ground line. - Aerial Patrols Helicopter based visual examination of transmission facilities and equipment. - Comprehensive Helicopter Patrol A comprehensive methodical examination of all components comprising the transmission system by helicopter.

-Niagara Mohawk's ground-based visual inspection program is segmented into five categories: distribution facility inspection; underground facility inspections; streetlights inspections; transmission facility inspections; and substation inspections.2 Each program is summarized by its associated procedure document.
+Niagara Mohawk's ground-based visual inspection program is segmented into five categories: distribution facility inspection; underground facility inspections; streetlight inspections; transmission facility inspections; and substation inspections.
+Each program is summarized by its associated procedure document.
 The inspections include visual inspections of the assets to determine if deficiencies exist.
 Deficiencies are captured by codes entered into handheld computers.
 Data is then downloaded for review and follow up work.